he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Halfling Luck.md

 **Halfling:**

-A creature with this trait is a member of the [[Halfling]] ancestry.
+A creature with this trait is a member of the [[DATABASE/ancestry/Halfling|halfling]] ancestry.
 These small people are friendly wanderers considered to be lucky.
 An ability with this trait can be used or selected only by halflings.
 A weapon with this trait is created and used by halflings.